 SCMs provide a detailed modeling description of a system.
 Not all information may be necessary for a certain modeling task, which motivates to consider certain classes of SCMs to be equivalent.
 In this paper, we formally introduce several of such equivalence relations.
 For example, we consider two SCMs observationally equivalent if they cannot be distinguished based on observations alone.
-Observationally equivalent SCMs can often still be distinguished by interventions.
+Observationally, equivalent SCMs can often still be distinguished by interventions.
 We consider two SCMs interventionally equivalent if they cannot be distinguished based on observations and interventions.
 While these concepts have been around in implicit form for acyclic SCMs, we formulate them in such a way that they also apply to cyclic SCMs that have either no solution at all or have multiple different induced probability distributions on the variables.
-Finally, we consider two SCMs counterfactually equivalent if they cannot be distinguished based on observations and interventions and interventions and interventions and interventions and interventions induced probability distributions on the variables.
-Finally, we consider two SCMs counterfactually equivalent if they cannot be distinguished based on observations and interventions and interventions and in addition encode the same counterfactual distributions, which are the distributions induced arguments, for example.

-by the so-called twin SCM via the twin network method [1].
-These different equivalence relations formalize the different levels of abstraction in the so-called causal hierarchy [69, 53].
+Finally, we consider two SCMs counterfactually equivalent if they cannot be distinguished based on observations and interventions and in addition encode the same counterfactual distributions, which are the distributions induced by the so-called twin SCM via the twin network method [1].
+These different equivalence relations formalize the different levels of abstraction in the so-called causal hierarchy [50, 64].
 In addition, we add another, strong version of equivalence, such that equivalent SCMs have the same solutions.
-This notion clarifies ambiguities when a function is constant in one of its
+This notion clarifies ambiguities when a function is constant in one of its arguments, for example.

 Marginalization becomes useful if not all variables are observed: given a joint probability distribution on some variables, we obtain a marginal distribution on a subset of the variables by integrating out the remaining variables.
 Analogously, we can marginalize an acyclic SCM by substituting the solutions of the structural equations of a subset of the endogenous variables into the structural equations of the remaining endogenous variables.
-For acyclic SCMs, the induced observational and interventional distributions of the marginalized SCM coincide with the marginals of the distributions induced by the original SCM [see 78, 75, 15, 16, a.o.].
+For acyclic SCMs, the induced observational and interventional distributions of the marginalized SCM coincide with the marginals of the distributions induced by the original SCM (see [14, 15, 70, 73], a.o.).
 In other words, for acyclic SCMs the operation of marginalization preserves the probabilistic and causal semantics (restricted to the remaining variables).
 We show that for cyclic SCMs a marginalization does not always exist without further assumptions.
-In [18] it is shown that for modular SCMs, which can be seen as an SCM together with an additional structure of a compatible system of solution functions, a marginalization can be defined that preserves the probabilistic and causal semantics.
+In [17], it is shown that for modular SCMs, which can be seen as an SCM together with an additional structure of a compatible system of solution functions, a marginalization can be defined that preserves the probabilistic and causal semantics.
 We prove that this additional structure is not necessary and use a local unique solvability condition instead.
 Under this condition, we show that an SCM and its marginalization are observationally, interventionally and counterfactually equivalent on the remaining endogenous variables.
-Analogously, we define a marginalization operation on the associated graph of an SCM, which generalizes the latent projection [78, 76, 15].
+Analogously, we define a marginalization operation on the associated graph of an SCM, which generalizes the latent projection [14, 71, 73].
 In general, the marginalization of an SCM does not respect the latent projection of its associated graph, but we show that it does so under an additional local ancestral unique solvability condition.